Chirality induced spin selectivity in chiral crystals: RESULTS AND DISCUSSION

-Generally, semiconductors or insulators, with their significantly lower carrier density, will show a larger magnitude of spin polarization compared to metals. $\gamma-Se$ is a semiconductor with a large indirect band gap of 1.058 eV by our GGA-PBE calculations, where the valence band maximum (VBM) and conduction band minimum (CBM) are located at the L and H points of the Brillouin Zone (BZ), respectively, as shown in \textbf{Fig. 4a}.
+Generally, semiconductors or insulators, with their significantly lower carrier density, will show a larger magnitude of spin polarization compared to metals.
+The $\gamma-Se$ is a semiconductor with a large indirect band gap of 1.058 eV by our GGA-PBE calculations, where the valence band maximum and conduction band minimum are located at the L and H points of the Brillouin Zone (BZ), respectively, as shown in \textbf{Fig. 4a}.
 We found that P$\rm _{S_z}$ is smaller than P$\rm _{L_z}$ in $\gamma-Se$ with the amplitude of a few percent near the Fermi level.
 Particularly, Te is also a semiconductor, but with a direct band gap of 0.142 eV formed at the H points.
 The strong spin-orbit interaction in Te causes a substantial separation of 0.126 eV between the two upper branches of the valence band at the H point, significantly impacting its electrical transport properties.
 We found that the P$\rm _{L_z}$ is greater than P$\rm _{S_z}$ in the conductance band region.
 However, the trend is reversed in the valence band region with P$\rm _{S_z}$ typically dominating over P$\rm _{L_z}$ (\textbf{Fig. 4d}).
 Strikingly, a sharp peak with a giant P$\rm _{S_z}$ of approximately 40\% is observed around the valence band edge.
 This high P$\rm _{S_z}$ is attributed to the single band occupancy, as the closest band in energy with an opposite SAM is largely separated with the valence band edge (\textbf{Fig. 4c}).
 This situation is ideal for maximizing the P$\rm _{S_z}$ and, consequently, the CISS effect.
-We point out that the giant P$\rm _{S_z}$ observed in Te is comparable to the value reported in chiral organic molecules and is at least one order of magnitude larger than that obtained in chiral crystals of transition metal disilicides and topological chiral semimetals.
+We point out that the giant P$\rm _{S_z}$ observed in Te is comparable to the value reported in chiral organic molecules.
+The large polarization originates in the large spin splitting and small charge conductance at the band edge of chiral semiconductors, compared to the above chiral semimetals/metals.